Study molecular biology and biotechnology

 Molecular biologists work in labs to explore the studies and functions of cells.

-The Department of Molecular Biology and Biotechnology finds exciting new approaches in biosciences.
+The School of Biosciences finds exciting new approaches in biosciences.
 It conducts research on key issues including antimicrobial resistance and the production of biofuels.
 It is training the next generation of scientists to make a difference in the world.

 Students have access to state-of-the-art equipment and facilities.
 These include a Biological NMR Facility, a Biomolecular Interaction Suite, the Wolfson Light Microscopy Facility and the University of Sheffield’s Biological Mass Spectrometry Facility.